 Putah Creek North Branch Surveying Activity (Reed): Supervisor Provenza excused himself and asked Deputy Supervisor Reed to address a joint City-County-Fire District surveying project that is underway along the north branch of Putah Creek between Drummond and Mace.
 The project is motivated by a desire to make better sense of the various rights and responsibilities of the City, the County, and homeowners.
 The Creek acts as a city drainage and floodwater channel, but those functions operate against the background of a desire to manage vegetation and wildlife in an environmentally friendly way that also reduces fire fuel, but at the same time to do so in ways that recognize the relatively high cost of such management practices.
 While the City uses the channel for drainage and has a North Fork Putah Creek Channel Maintenance Plan, the County presently owns some of the land.

-It was emphasized that the surveying process, which in part involves the use of GPS technology to locate surveying monuments, will not in any way alter property lines as property owners' recorded grant deeds will prevail..

-- 6. Follow Up of an item from the 15 May 2019 meeting: Broadband (Woods): Comcast has stated that 1 Gb (Gigabit or 1,000 Mb) service is available in the Willowbank area.
-Further, Comcast plans on replacing existing copper cabling with fiberoptic cable in the area.
+It was emphasized that the surveying process, which in part involves the use of GPS technology to locate surveying monuments, will not in any way alter property lines, as property owners' recorded grant deeds will prevail.
+Follow Up of an item from the 15 May 2019 meeting: Broadband (Woods): Comcast has stated that 1 Gb (Gigabit or 1,000 Mb) service is available in the Willowbank area.
+Further, Comcast plans in the area to replace existing copper cabling with fiberoptic cable.
 Where necessary homeowners who are Comcast customers will be contacted in order to make arrangements to replace existing hardware.
 Woods also commented that the additional monthly cost of the 1 Gb service can be about \$50.00 per month.
-Woods suspects Comcast is eager for people to switch to its service so rates may be more attractive at this time. - 7.
-Mace Blvd Improvement Status (Kreith): Noting she was unable to reach WCSA residents who may have attended the July 10 community meeting on the Mace Corridor mess, Vice Chair Kreith asked if anyone in the room knew if the 7/12/19 Davis Enterprise article accurately represented the issues.
-In the article, Police Chief Pytel is quoted "This won't be a (lowest) bid situation...We'll pick the people we want because we need to do this right."
-According to Pam Eisele, Pytel stated enforcement is an issue, but the Police Dept. is trying to resolve matters without enforcement.
+Woods suspects Comcast is eager for people to switch to its service so rates may be more attractive at this time.
+7. Mace Blvd Improvement Status (Kreith): Noting that she was unable to reach WCSA residents who may have attended the July 10 community meeting on the Mace Corridor mess, Vice Chair Kreith asked if anyone in the room knew if the 7/12/2019 Davis Enterprise article accurately represented the issues.
+In the article, Police Chief Pytel is quoted, "This won't be a (lowest) bid situation We'll pick the people we want because we need to do this right."
+According to Pam Eisele, Pytel stated that enforcement is an issue, but that the Police Department is attempting to resolve matters without having to resort to enforcement.
 The City is short 7 or 8 police officers.
-The City will reintroduce 2 lanes and eliminate the rock outcroppings.
+The City will reintroduce two lanes and eliminate the rock outcroppings.
 Also, the freeway is part of the problem.
-Susi Miller mentioned she spoke at the meeting, while Eileen Guthroy mentioned the presence of a woman who was quite upset.
-Morrissey concluded by stating we live in a corridor and the traffic will shift to routes with least resistance posing questions whether the problems can be cured. - 8.
-Willowbank Waste Pickup Process (Cooluris): Supervisor Provenza was acknowledged for his earlier report and for convening the ad hoc committee.
-Reed thanked the Ad Hoc Waste Waste Management Advisory Committee, commenting that of the 17 densely populated unincorporated communities with waste removal services in Yolo County, Willowbank was the only area with an ad hoc group to asses community preferences. - 9.
-Budget update (Woods): the WCSA Advisory Committee has not yet received the final budget figures for FY18-19, but it is estimated that there will be a \$3,070 carryover. - 10.
-Consider Mtg Date Changes: a) 16 October 2019 Mtg Date-Move to 17 October 2019; b) 2020 Calendar-Move Mtg Day from 3rd Wed to 3rd Thurs: a) Chair Woods proposed moving the upcoming Oct.
-WCSA meeting from Wed 16 October 2019 to Thurs 17 October 2019 to avoid conflicts for himself and Vice Chair Kreith.
-The Committee unanimously approved the proposed change, although it meant that one member would be unable to attend.
-(Note: subsequent to the meeting, with the concurrence of County Counsel, Woods polled the Committee by e-mail and received unanimous agreement to change the Oct meeting to TUESDAY, 15
+Susi Miller mentioned that she spoke at the meeting, while Eileen Gueffroy mentioned the presence of a woman who was quite upset.
+Morrissey concluded by stating that because we live in a corridor within which traffic will shift to routes with least resistance, it may be that the problems cannot be cured.
+8. Willowbank Waste Pickup Process (Cooluris): Supervisor Provenza was acknowledged for his earlier report and for convening the ad hoc committee.
+Reed thanked the Ad Hoc Waste Management Advisory Committee, commenting that of the 17 densely populated unincorporated communities with waste removal services in Yolo County, Willowbank was the only area with an ad hoc group to assess community preferences.
+9. Consider Mtg Date Changes: a) 16 October 2019 Mtg Date-Move to 17 October 2019; b) 2020 Calendar-Move Meeting Day from 3 rd Wednesday to 3 rd